 If you received a Stafford Loan on or after October 1, 1998, and teach full time for five consecutive years in certain schools serving low-income students, you might be eligible to have a portion of your loan canceled.
 This applies to FFEL Stafford Loans, Direct Subsidized and Unsubsidized Loans, and in some cases, Consolidation Loans.
 Up to $5,000 may be canceled.
 The limit is $17,500for borrowers who teach five consecutive years as highly qualified math or science teachers in eligible secondary schools or as special education teachers in eligible elementary or secondary schools.
 Teachers who are employed by educational services agencies are also eligible.There are programs that will fully or partially cancel student loans for borrowers who work for a certain amount of time as teachers.
 Perkins loans may be fully canceled for full-time teachers working at low-income schools or teaching certain subject areas.

-Many teachers will also qualify for public service cancellation.
+Many teachers will also qualify for public service loan forgiveness.

-There is also a teacher grant program.
-This program (called TEACH GRANTS) is not tied to financial need and provides up to $4,000 annually to students who are enrolled in an eligible program and who agree to teach full-time in a high-need field at a public or private elementary or secondary school that serves low-income students.
+TEACH grants are not tied to financial need and provide up to $4,000 annually to students who are enrolled in an eligible program and who agree to teach full-time in a high-need field at a public or private elementary or secondary school that serves low-income students.
 Recipients of these grants must teach for at least four years within eight years of completing the program for which the TEACH Grant was awarded.
 The first TEACH grants were awarded to eligible students for the 2008-09 school year.

 Students should know what they’re getting into before signing up for a TEACH grant.
 Among other problems, if you do not complete the required years of teaching, have trouble finding a job in a “high need” area, change your mind about teaching, or fail to maintain a satisfactory GPA while in school, any grant money you received will turn into a loan that you will have to repay.
 It will be an unsubsidized Direct Stafford loan.
 Interest will accrue from the date that each grant disbursement was made.
 There are only a few ways, such as total and permanent disability, to cancel the obligation or extend the eight year teaching period.